Sobhangh/IDP-Z3/docs/zettlr/Substitute.md

 - [x] if phi then a else a → a
 - [x] don't add brackets in replace_by if not bool
 - [x] add typeConstraints
+- [ ] proof should be an expression, not a list of atoms → simpler !
 - [ ] replace by True/false → add to consequences (stash: consequences)
 - [x] proof for arithmetic, comparison
 - [ ] Expression.substitutions(), not Assignments.substitutions